Membership

 Q: Why do membership fees vary among state/province associations?

-A: National dues are the same in all state/province associations.
+A: National dues are the same in all states and provinces.
 Most state associations, however, maintain a dues collection arrangement with NAEA.
 In these states, NAEA collects both state and national dues.
 Members pay a combined state/national fee.
 Since state associations determine their own dues portion, amounts will vary from state to state.
 Once a month, NAEA returns to the states the portion of the dollars collected for state dues.

 Q: I teach K-12.
 In which division do I belong?